Infertility Treatment in Cuba

 Avoid-Middlemen Option Contacting Cuban Clinics

-Optionally any person wishing to design the treatment program on his own can go to www.caribemedica.com and buy at just EUR 3.- the clinic's of his choice contact details to talk to the attending phisician prior to make any kind of travel arrangements.
+Any person wishing to design the treatment program on his own can go to www.caribemedica.com and buy at just EUR 5.- the clinic's of his choice contact details to talk to the attending phisician prior to make any kind of travel arrangements.

 Some particular topics you would like advice on need a consultation by a professional.
 We encourage foreign patients to contact Cuban clinics directly avoiding middlemen.
 There are four high-end fertility treatment centres all over the island.
 But still IVF and ICSI for foreigners is a very complicated topic to discuss with a Cuban clinic.
 However we advice foreign couples to pick up a clinic in Havana.